angular-buch/website-articles/blog/2025-10-signal-forms-part1/README.md

 ## Creating the Field Structure

 Now that we have our data model defined, the next step is to create the field structure that connects our data to the form.
-Angular supplies a `form()` function to create a field tree that derives its structure from the data.
+Angular provides a `form()` function to create a field tree that derives its structure from the data.
 The result is a `FieldTree` object that mirrors our data structure and maintains metadata for each field node.

 ```typescript